OldUnreal/UnrealTournamentPatches/README.md

 Besides fixing hundreds of bugs, the OldUnreal UT patches also add features such as:
 * Raw input support and full mouse smoothing control
-* OldUnreal's latest OpenGL 4-based 3d renderer (XOpenGLDrv)
+* OldUnreal's latest OpenGL 4-based 3D renderer (XOpenGLDrv)
 * OldUnreal's latest OpenAL-based audio driver (ALAudio)
 * Han's latest FMOD-based audio driver (Cluster)
 * SDL2-based window management for the Linux and macOS clients
 * The latest Demo Manager
-* Unreal 227's Unreal Editor 2.2 (with some UT-specific enhancements)
+* Unreal 227's Unreal Editor 2.2 (with many UT-specific enhancements)
 * PNG support for screenshots
 * Scaling control for in-game fonts and the game menu
 * UTF-8 support for game ini, int, and log files